ADA-research/combined_hpo_and_reward_shaping/README.md

 ## Source Files and Parameter Configurations for the Optimisation Experiments

-Directory `source` provides the source code and parameter configurations used in our optimisation experiments across the suites (e.g., Brax, Gym, and Robosuite) and environments (e.g., LunarLander, Ant, Humanoid, and Wipe).
+In the directory `source` we provide the source code and parameter configurations used in our optimisation experiments across the suites (i.e. Brax, Gym, and Robosuite) and environments (i.e. LunarLander, Ant, Humanoid, and Wipe).
 For the optimisation experiments with DEHB, we utilised the DEHB implementation as a Hydra sweeper, which can be found in this repository: [https://github.com/facebookresearch/how-to-autorl](https://github.com/facebookresearch/how-to-autorl).

 - `config_suite_env`: Contains configuration files for the optimisation experiments for each suite and environment.
 Each directory includes the following two subdirectories:
   - `algorithm`: Provides the baseline's parameter configurations for SAC and PPO, including hyperparameters and reward shapes.